spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Each module must have a `config.yml` file in its `.spacelift` directory, containing information about the module along with any test cases.
 Details of the format of this file can be found in the [module configuration](module-registry.md#module-configuration) section of this page.

-You can check out an example module here: [https://github.com/spacelift-io/terraform-spacelift-example](https://github.com/spacelift-io/terraform-spacelift-example)
+You can check out an example module here: [https://github.com/spacelift-io/terraform-spacelift-example](https://github.com/spacelift-io/terraform-spacelift-example){: rel="nofollow"}

 !!! info
     The source code for a module can be stored in a subdirectory of your repository because you can specify the project root when configuring your module in Spacelift.
-An example of a repository containing multiple modules can be found here: [https://github.com/spacelift-io/multimodule](https://github.com/spacelift-io/multimodule)
+An example of a repository containing multiple modules can be found here: [https://github.com/spacelift-io/multimodule](https://github.com/spacelift-io/multimodule){: rel="nofollow"}

 ### Spacelift setup